gymreklab/cse185-spring18/cse185-spring18-clickers.md

 Every day that we have clicker questions, you will have the opportunity to get 1 participation point and 2 quiz points.
 There may be more than 2 quiz questions per session, so even if you get one wrong you may still be able to get full credit.

 At the end of the quarter your 3 lowest clicker sessions will be automatically dropped.
 This is designed to accommodate approved, planned absences, or unexpected absences due to illness.

+Do not bring multiple iClickers to class that are registered to other student in the course, because it violates the class academic honesty policies to answer questions from an iClicker registered to other students in the course.